3 PRESCHOOL STEAM TIPS

 We've put together 3 FREE resources with ready-to-go tips and easy ideas below.
 Use these strategies in your classroom and take your STEAM teaching to the next level!

-Decomposition is an inexpensive way to conduct a month or more long study reinforcing STEAM concepts.
+Decomposition is an inexpensive way to conduct a month+ long study reinforcing STEAM concepts.
 Start with what’s in a child’s lunch.
 Are there any leftovers they didn’t eat?
 Gather the scraps and invite children to observe and record.
 Take pictures, or make drawings of what the food looks like now.
 Store the food in a ziploc bag, a mason jar, or any container on hand.
 Monitor and mark changes after a few hours, a few days, and then a week.
 Mix in math concepts like time, and focus on “before and after”.
 Older children can try a variety of environments like in a dark cabinet, or placed in sunlight and predict any difference in outcome.
-Beetbox places an important emphasis on food waste avoidance, so in every box we send, we include activities and lessons that make sure to utilize every bit of scraps
+Beetbox places an important emphasis on food waste avoidance, so in every box we send, we include activities and lessons that ensure you utilize every bit of leftover food.

 Recycling is a wonderful way to incorporate more STEAM into your classroom while teaching children to take pride in caring for their environment.
 Sensory bottles using old water or soda bottles are always a hit.
-Use different materials such as legos, glitter, natural items, stones, leaves, acorns, beads, etc suspended in a variety of different liquids such as water, vegetable oil, vinegar, soap, and food coloring.
-Encourage children to predict whether or not certain items will sink or float in each liquid, what might happen in mixing certain liquids and different objects, or what kind of colors might be created by combining.
+Use different materials such as legos, glitter, natural items, stones, leaves, acorns, beads, etc., suspended in a variety of different liquids such as water, vegetable oil, vinegar, soap, and food coloring.
+Encourage children to predict whether or not certain items will sink or float in each liquid, what might happen if mixing certain liquids with different objects, or what kind of colors might be created by combining them.
 Make sure to glue caps and allow plenty of time to dry.
 Beetbox classrooms are sent STEAM based recycling activities every month, included in their learning kits.